I meet people all the time who tell me they’ve wanted to write a book for many years–five, ten, seventeen…but they haven’t gotten to it yet.

 1. Scheduling writing time with two friends–we meet; we write.
 I love the sense of community and camaraderie as a counterbalance to the solitariness of writing itself.
 And I love bringing the accountability into it.
 Can you bring a friend into your writing commitment?
 Or is there another way to support your accountability?

 2. Writing in the mornings before beginning work: this is a way to claim writing as a priority.
 Am I perfect?
 No. In fact, today I didn’t write until evening.
 But the morning writing has definitely improved my productivity and commitment overall to the “writing habit.”
 Do you have a specific time of day to write?

-3. Attending the Ocean State Summer Writing Conference June 19-21.
+3. Attending the Ocean State Summer Writing Conference or other writing conferences.
 This year, I will not be presenting.
 Instead, I’m using it as an opportunity to go back to school, learn, experiment.
 I signed up for a session with an editor, as well.
 Conferences offer a great opportunity to immerse oneself.
 Can you find a conference near you?
 Or travel to a conference in a place you’ve always wanted to visit?
 Rhode Island is especially beautiful this time of year and the line up of speakers and workshop leaders is phenomenal.

 4. I’ve been working with a writing coach for a year now.
 I even taught her my meet-your-muse exercise, so she can do for me what I do for my clients.
 I love having a champion who believes in me.
 I share some of my rawest writing with her and love that I can do that.
 Stuff I’m unsure about.